layilin/SP23-33852/poetry-and-slavery.md

 Our edition differs from Krise and Gilmore's works, however, in that we take advantage of the flexibility of a digital platform to provide readers with multiple versions of the poem.
 These versions include:

-> A "full text" version
+> —A "full text" version
-> A "page by page" version
+> —A "page by page" version
-> Excerpts from the poem focused on specific themes and grouped under the rubric of the "counter-plantation"
+> —Excerpts from the poem focused on specific themes and grouped under the rubric of the "counter-plantation"
 {:.indented}

 What we are calling the "full text" version contains all of the pages of the poem on one webpage.
 In other words, readers can scroll through the entire poem without ever clicking away from it and thereby enjoy a continuous reading experience.
 This version of the poem also facilitates keyword searches within the whole poem.
 To see all the uses of a particular word in the poem, readers can use the "Find" command included in their web browsers or the "Search" function included on our site's sidebar.
 This version of the poem also facilitates printing: if readers wish to print or save a copy of the poem for consultation offline, we recommend first using the web browser's "Print" command to create a PDF of the full text version and then printing or saving the PDF.